IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

    1. Create Resource Protection Profile

-      You can define which resources should be protected with signature in IE. For resources (e.g. ConfigMap, Deployment, Service etc. ) in namespace, custom resource `ResourceProtectionProfile` (RPP) is created in the same namespace.
+      You can define which resources should be protected with signature in a cluster by IE. For resources (e.g. ConfigMap, Deployment, Service etc.) in a namespace, a custom resource `ResourceProtectionProfile` (RPP) is created in the same namespace.
       Example below illustrates a custom resource `ResourceProtectionProfile` to protect resources such as ConfigMap, Deployment, and Service in a namespace `secure-ns`.

         ```